-Fair or not, the law doesn’t require insurance companies to pay you for pain and suffering when you are hurt on the job.
+Fair or not, workers’ comp NC law doesn’t require insurance companies to pay you for pain and suffering when you are hurt on the job.
 So, it’s important to try to make sure the insurance company pays you the full benefits the law does require.
-Sadly, some insurance companies may try to save themselves money by denying benefits to injured employees.

-As part of the “workers’ compensation bargain,” workers are not permitted to sue their employer personally (unless the employer intentionally caused the accident) and can therefore only receive benefits related to their medical needs and ability to work.
+As part of the “workers’ compensation bargain,” workers are generally not permitted to sue their employer personally (unless the employer intentionally caused the accident) and can, therefore, only receive benefits related to their medical needs and ability to work.

 However, if your injuries were the result of a third party, then you might be able to pursue a claim against that party that takes into account the pain and suffering you have suffered because of the accident.

-For example, if you are a truck driver and are involved in an accident that was not your fault while working, then you might be able to make a claim with the other driver’s insurance company.
-This claim might be able to include reimbursement for your pain and suffering.
+For example, if you are a truck driver and are involved in an accident that was not your fault while working, then you might be able to make a claim with the other driver’s insurance company to cover some medical bills.
+This claim might include reimbursement for your pain and suffering.
 And this is in addition to your workers’ compensation claim.

-When you’re hurt on the job and are unable to work while you recover, the law requires that your employer’s insurance company pay your approved weekly wage replacement benefits.
+When you’re hurt on the job and are unable to work while you recover, North Carolina law requires that your employer’s insurance company pay your approved weekly wage replacement benefits in addition to your approved medical bills.
 You may receive wage replacement benefits when: